 - Smoking is prohibited within any Parks & Open Space area.

 - It is unlawful to consume marijuana or any marijuana derivative within any Parks & Open Space area.

-- Parks & Open Space areas are open from sunrise to sunset.
+- Parks & Open Space areas close at sunset and open at sunrise.

 - A valid Colorado fishing license is required for all persons 16 years of age or older whenever fishing in ponds, lakes, creeks, and rivers.